 We encourage people to reflect upon their own family – its composition (i.e., who do you consider to be a member of your family?) and the varied roles, expectations, and estrangements that characterize its relationships – and to share their stories with us.

 We listen.
-We want to understand your family experiences, since it is these stories – painful and celebratory – that guide our work.
+We want to understand your family experiences, since your stories – painful and celebratory – guide our work.

 - Center for Families with Animals – improving relationships with other animals and one another

 - Center for the Adult Child™ – healing transgressions and neglect between children and parents

 - Center on Cyberfamilies – privacy, connections, and disruptions in a digital age

 - “Let’s Get Through This” – helping teens and parents manage their lives: a program of self-reliance and mutual understanding.

 Family Spirals® is a sponsored project of Fractured Atlas, a non-profit arts service organization.
 Contributions for the charitable purposes of Family Spirals® must be made payable to “Fractured Atlas” only and are tax-deductible to the extent permitted by law.